Child labour: Cambodia

 Significant levels of child labour appear to be found in Cambodia.
 In 1998, ILO estimated that 24.1% of children in Cambodia aged between 10 and 14 were economically active.
-Many of these children work long hours and Cambodia Human Development Report 2000 reported that approximately 65,000 children between the ages of 5 to 13 worked 25 hours a week and did not attend school.
-There are also many initiative and policies put in place to decrease the prevalence of child labour such as the United States generalized system of preferences, the U.S.-Cambodia textile agreement, ILO Garment Sector Working Conditions Improvement Project, and ChildWise Tourism.
+Many of these children work long hours and Cambodia Human Development Report 2000 reported that approximately 65,000 children between the ages of 5 and 13 worked 25 hours a week and did not attend school.
+There are also many initiative and policies put in place to decrease the prevalence of child labour such as the United States generalised system of preferences, the U.S.-Cambodia textile agreement, ILO Garment Sector Working Conditions Improvement Project, and ChildWise Tourism.

 Ecuador

 An Ecuadorean study published in 2006 found child labour to be one of the main environmental problems affecting children's health.
 It reported that over 800,000 children are working in Ecuador, where they are exposed to heavy metals and toxic chemicals and are subject to mental and physical stress and the insecurity caused by being at risk of work-related accidents.
 Minors performing agricultural work along with their parents help apply pesticides without wearing protective equipment.